-On behalf of Spokes, we would like to make the following comments on the above ETRO.
+We would like to make the following comments on the above ETRO.

 It is difficult to comment fully on this scheme, as it has not yet been completed.
 In addition, as construction of the southerly section was very slow, we feel that this consultation period will have elicited comments made when construction was still underway, and will therefore not reflect the experience of using the scheme in its intended fashion (the purpose of ETRO-enabled schemes) - we would suggest that attention is paid to the submission dates of comments and that this issue is kept in mind when interpreting them.
-We would also suggest that an extension of the consultation period be considered once progress is made on the northerly section, as this represents quite a profound change in provision, and deserves to be tested and evaluated fully once installed.
+We would also suggest that CEC consider carefully how to obtain feedback on completion of the northerly section, as this represents quite a profound change in provision, and deserves to be tested and evaluated fully once installed.